Saverio976/ScreenSaver/README.md

 change `sfBlack` to your color (defaults : sfMagenta, sfBlue, sfRed, sfWhite, sfBlue, sfYellow) : `#define BG_COLOR sfBlack`

+if you want to make a custom color : `https://rgb.to/`

 - change the image to display
 convert your file in bmp ( https://online-converting.com/image/convert2bmp/# dont forgot to change the color setting by `32 (True color RGBA)` and let the